znoxx/tbng2/README.md

 * TOR/I2P Wi-Fi Access Point
 * TOR/I2P Proxy On LAN (e.g. home LAN)
 * Private TOR Bridge server
+* Experimental support for tpws and and nfqws operation from [Zapret](https://github.com/bol-van/zapret) -- to bypass DPI filtering of e.g. YouTube in Russian federation -- see note below.

 This is a successor of [TBNG](https://github.com/znoxx/tbng) project.